JonathanGrossman/mongodb_basics/03_node_query_operators.md

 But what if you want to get more than one document but less than all documents?

-Knowing how to select a subset of documents is important when when working with databases because it can make your application more efficient.
+Knowing how to select a subset of documents is important when working with databases because it can make your application more efficient.
 It may be tempting to retrieve all documents from a collection and then filter the results in your server-side or client-side code.
 However, what happens when your userbase becomes so large that retrieving all users and filtering in your server code significantly slows down your application?

 In this chapter, you will learn how to retrieve a subset of documents from your collection.
-Specifically, you will learn how to pass objects as arguments to MongoDB methods (e.g., `.find()`, `update()`, etc) in order to specify which documents you want.
+Specifically, you will learn how to pass objects as arguments to MongoDB methods (e.g., `.find()`, `update()`, etc.) in order to specify which documents you want.
 In your argument objects, you will use comparison and logical operators to designate which documents you want from your collection.

-The follow sections explain how to use comparison operators and logical operators to craft targeted database queries.
+The following sections explain how to use comparison operators and logical operators to craft targeted database queries.

 ## [List of comparison operators](#list-of-comparison-operators)